 Change Management.
-The Contractor will require that the Government Cloud Services Subcontract provide that changes will be managed pursuant to Sections 6.3.8 and 6.3.9 below.
+The Contractor will require that the Government Cloud Services Order provide that changes will be managed pursuant to Sections 6.3.8 and 6.3.9 below, provided that Contractor may temporarily suspend PEBA’s access to the Government Cloud Services or hosted environment if it reasonably determines that (i) PEBA or any PEBA End User is not in compliance with the Government Cloud Services Provider’s Acceptable Use Policy, or (ii) access to the Government Cloud Services or hosted environment poses a security risk to the Services, any third party, including the Government Cloud Services Provider, or Contractor’s or the Government Cloud Services Providers systems, infrastructure, or networks, and provided further that:

-Maintenance.
+Changes To the Government Cloud Services.
+Government Cloud Services Provider may change or discontinue any of the Government Cloud Services or change or remove functionality of any or all of the Government Cloud Services from time to time.
+Government Cloud Services Provider will provide prior notice to Contractor if Government Cloud Services Provider decides to discontinue a Government Cloud Service or functionality of a Government Cloud Service that it makes generally available to its customers, except that Government Cloud Services Provider will not be obligated to provide such notice if the discontinuation is necessary to address an emergency or threat to the security or integrity of Government Cloud Services Provider, respond to claims, litigation, or loss of license rights related to third-party intellectual property rights, or comply with the law or requests of a government entity.

+Changes To APIs.
+Government Cloud Services Provider may change or discontinue any APIs for the Government Cloud Services from time to time.
+For any change or discontinuation of an API that is not also a discontinuation of a Government Cloud Service or a functionality of a Government Cloud Service, Government Cloud Services Provider will continue supporting the previous version of such API for 12 months after the change or discontinuation (except if doing so (a) would pose a security or intellectual property issue, (b) is technically infeasible, or (c) is needed to comply with the law or requests of governmental entities).

+[[Maintenance.
 The Contractor will require that the Government Cloud Services Subcontract include a calendar of scheduled maintenance, which will be continuously available to PEBA, with all scheduled activities occurring within the Maintenance and Support periods set forth herein.
 The Contractor will require that the Government Cloud Services Subcontract provide for the underlying cloud infrastructure, including network, servers, operating systems and storage maintenance, upgrades, and enhancements over time (“Infrastructure Maintenance”), including through the system development and testing, Warranty Period, and any optional Maintenance and Support periods PEBA elects.
-The Contractor will further require that the Government Cloud Services Subcontract provide that major upgrades to the System’s Software and Equipment must be scheduled after advanced prior notice that allows PEBA an opportunity to assess the impact and make any needed changes to accommodate the new infrastructure.
+The Contractor will further require that the Government Cloud Services Subcontract provide that major upgrades to the System’s Software and Equipment must be scheduled after advanced prior notice that allows PEBA an opportunity to assess the impact and make any needed changes to accommodate the new infrastructure.]]

 Service Level Agreement.
-The Contractor will have a Service Level Agreement (SLA) with the Government Cloud Services Subcontractor.
-The SLA will be designed to support the goals contained in the SLA between the Contractor and PEBA in Section 3.18.
+The Contractor will have a Service Level Agreement (SLA) with the Government Cloud Services Provider.